Umbilical Cord Prolapse & Compression Injuries

 Treatment for umbilical cord prolapse

 If the delivery is not prompt, cord compression and prolapse can have severe effects on the fetus.
-When the cord becomes compressed, the fetus’s oxygen and blood supply is diminished or cut off (1).
-This can lead to neonatal hypoxia, hypoxic-ischemic encephalopathy (HIE), and brain injury (2).
-It is imperative that delivery occur in minutes, usually by C-section (4).
+When the cord becomes compressed, the fetus’s oxygen and blood supply diminishes or cuts off.
+This can lead to the bay not getting enough oxygen and hypoxic-ischemic encephalopathy (HIE), and brain injury.

 Cord presentation before cord prolapse

-A cord presentation (also known as a funic presentation) occurs when the umbilical cord presents before the baby (1).
-Cord presentation can be identified during routine prenatal care via fetal Doppler or ultrasound (2).
-Usually, a cord presentation before 32 weeks gestation is not a problem – if it persists after 32 weeks, medical professionals should examine the underlying cause and take precautionary measures.
+A cord presentation (also known as a funic presentation) occurs when the umbilical cord presents before the baby.
+Doctors can identify cord presentation during routine prenatal care via fetal Doppler or ultrasound.
+Usually, a cord presentation before 32 weeks gestation is not a problem.
+If it persists after 32 weeks, medical professionals should examine the underlying cause and take precautionary measures.

-Often, a funic presentation means that medical professionals will recommend a planned C-section to prevent the baby from getting injured (1).
+Often, a funic presentation means that medical professionals will recommend a planned C-section.
+A scheduled procedure can prevent the baby from being injured.

 Trusted legal help for umbilical cord prolapse, birth injury, and HIE